 Find everything you need for the ideal run in this kit.
-REI Co-op staff members dish their favorite clothes, shoes and more for running.
+These are our favorite clothes, shoes and more for running.

 Interested in more staff picks and kits?
 Find more collections here.